mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 ```
 The second parameter to the `IoCreateDevice` function was always 0.
 Now we pass a value of `8`.
 The function creates a `DEVICE_OBJECT` object for us pgenericdevice.
 This has a member called DeviceExtension that points to an area of memory 8 bytes large that has been allocated by the function.

 Remember we do not allocate this memory.
 It gets allocated internally by the `IoCreateDevice` function.
-We cast this member to a structure zzz that has two int’s I and j which we set to 3 and 30.
+We cast this member to a structure zzz that has two int’s `i` and `j` which we set to `3` and `30`.

-The first function to be called is abcRead which is passed a DEVICE_OBJECT pointer as the first parameter.
-The DeviceExtension member we cast to a `zzz` pointer and print the value of I and j which will be 3 and 30.
+The first function to be called is `abcRead` which is passed a `DEVICE_OBJECT` pointer as the first parameter.
+The `DeviceExtension` member we cast to a `zzz` pointer and print the value of `i` and `j` which will be `3` and `30`.

 Thus every function normally gets passed a `DEVICE_OBJECT` pointer and thus we can get access to the values passed in DriverEntry.
 We change the value of `I` to `100` and when the function `OnReadCompletion` gets called the value of `I` is `100`.
 This is way of passing parameters between different function in our driver.

-As Unload gets called before the last `OnReadCompletion` gets called we change the value of  `I` to `3000` and this is the value we see displayed on the last call.
+As Unload gets called before the last `OnReadCompletion` gets called we change the value of  `i` to `3000` and this is the value we see displayed on the last call.
 Thus in `IoCreateDevice` we allocate a black of memory which gets passed to every function like the context parameter of the thread.

 This is the preferred way of passing parameters instead of using global variables.
 ### P19